 For roles such as the Rater or Web Content Assessor, you will be evaluating the relevancy and accuracy of search engine results, as well as results from other mediums such as videos, maps, photos, audio recordings, etc.

-The job itself is fairly easy, although it can be tedious at times.
+The job itself is fairly easy once you understand their rating guidelines, although it can be tedious at times.

 How much does Lionbridge pay per hour?